 - Ask the patient to shrug their shoulders up.
 Try to push them down.
 Then ask them to rotate their head to the right against resistance on the right side of the chin from your hand.
 Repeat for the left side.
 Both these movements should be very difficult to resist.

 - Ask the patient to protrude their tongue.
 Note any deviation or wasting.
 Assess tongue movement from side to side.

 Both the upper and lower limbs should be examined.
 Work in a methodical way.
 A logical progression is required when examining each sensory modality.

-- With the lower limbs, you may want to start testing over the groin and to move down the front of the leg and up the posterior side as this moves progressively from L1 to S3 dermatomes.
+- With the lower limbs, you may want to start testing over the groin and move down the front of the leg and up the posterior side, as this moves progressively from L1 to S3 dermatomes.

 - The dermatomal (segmental) and peripheral nerve innervation is labelled in the diagrams below.

 - Both light touch and pinprick are conducted along the same pathways.

 - Light touch can be tested by using a light touch of the finger, a piece of cotton wool or a small brush.
 It is important to touch and not to stroke, as moving sensations, such as rubbing and scratching are conducted along pain pathways.

 - Test sharp touch using a dedicated disposable pin.
 Test light touch using the light touch of a finger, a piece of cotton wool or a piece of tissue paper.